bungernut/nEXO_Thermometry/README.md

 Current TODO:
 - Fix NativeEthernet locking issue
 - Prevent LCD burn in (partially done)
+- Issue with assigning IP to multiple devices, should have put a couple dip switches to assign mac or IP

 Future feature adds:
 - Utilize ILI9341 touch feature for interactive display